 Friday May 19, 2006, Day 6

 This was the last day of this trip.
 I will be leaving Thetis at the Pythagorio Marina while I travel back to Washington, D.C. on family business.
 I expect to be back in 2-3 weeks and resume my travels with the boat.

 First thing I raised the dingy on deck, lashed it down and covered it.
 This operation took me about one hour.
 I then prepared the docking lines and fenders and weighed the anchor at 0910.
 There was some light breeze but from the W so, once again, I had to motor.
 After 5.1 M we arrived at the Pythagorio Marina [37° 41.4' N 26° 57.5' E] at 1015.
 There was no one there to help but I managed to moor by myself.
 I am getting a little too old to jump in and out of a semi-secured boat but everything went rather smoothly.

 The marina is still not operational and as far as yachts are concerned it does not look that much has been changed since last fall.
 The most significant improvement is the road which is now paved up to the last 50 m.
 It would be almost un-greek to have completed the road after just 5 years!
 I spoke with a Mr. Moustakas who appears to be the new manager.
 He gave me a list of mooring rates, effective June 1.
 He expects both the electricity and the water to be available for yachts by the end of next week.

-I took me a while to sort everything out and prepare Thetis for her lay-over.
-Had to remove the knot-meter sensor, shut-off the camping gaz, disconnect most of the electricity but leave the wind-generator on, check the fluids of the batteries, etc.
+It took me a while to sort everything out and prepare Thetis for her lay-over.
+I had to remove the knot-meter sensor, shut-off the camping gaz, disconnect most of the electricity but leave the wind-generator on, check the fluids of the batteries, etc.